gilesknap/pico-xmas/README.md

 If you clone this project it already includes the necessary extensions when opened in vscode.

 Note that you can access the functions of the extension using the new commands that appear in the vscode status like this:
 ![image](https://user-images.githubusercontent.com/964827/205506367-4db0adbb-f2d7-437a-9ea3-e02ca7f5e977.png)

 - With a pico project open you should automatically get a terminal linked to the pico when you plug it in to USB.
 - To upload the project to your pico or execute a single file use right click in the project explorer.
 You will see two new options 'Run Current File' and 'Upload Project'
 - To start your own new project ctrl-shift-P -> Pico-W-Go -> Configure Project.

+WARNING: there seems to be a bug with upload hanging when sending lots of files to get around this simply hit ctrl-C while focused on the Terminal Window when you see the upload process stick on a file.
+If you keep this up, all the files will upload OK.

+WARNING: occasionally things stop working.
+Usually ctrl-C will help, but when it does not use the Hard Reset function from 'All Commands' on the vscode status bar.

 ![image](https://user-images.githubusercontent.com/964827/205357295-423a5b94-c466-457b-9a7d-2a4a2993d984.png)